open-source-uc/ramos-uc/docs/SETUP.md

   	ALTER ROLE django SET client_encoding TO 'utf-8';
   	ALTER ROLE django SET timezone TO '<timezone>';  # example timezone: America/Santiago GRANT ALL PRIVILEGES ON DATABASE db_name TO django;
+	\c ramosuc postgres
+	GRANT ALL ON SCHEMA public TO django;
 	```
 + Allow password authentication to postgres (in `/etc/postgresql/13/main/pg_hba.conf`)
   + CHANGE local all all peer ----> local all all md5